 A child who meets the eligibility requirements for the Alabama First Class Pre-K program and is also eligible for special education and/or related services under the Individuals with Disabilities Education Act (IDEA) will not be denied access to the random selection process in the Alabama First Class Pre-K program.
 Therefore, dual enrollment in special education and the Alabama First Class Pre-K program is permitted.
 Children should receive services and supports in accordance with their IEP.
 First Class teachers should seek to be on classroom children's IEP committees and obtain copies of the children's IEP in order to incorporate suggestions into class instruction.
-If a pre-K provider suspects that a child has a disability or significant developmental delay, they are responsible for talking to the parent regarding referring that child to the appropriate local education agency (LEA) so that the child may be tested for eligibility to receive special education services.
-For contact information to local special education coordinators contact the Alabama State Department of Education at 334-242-9700 or alsde.edu.
+If a pre-K provider suspects that a child has a disability or significant developmental delay, they are responsible for talking to the parent regarding referring that child to the appropriate local education agency (LEA) so that the child may be tested for eligibility to receive special education at 334-242-9700 or alsde.edu.